CIS31/Systeme_Reparti_TCP/README.md

 This script initiates communication and task distribution.

 #### End of Execution
-- The process completes when the master **closes connections**.
+- The process completes when the master closes connections.
 - A `resultats.txt` file is generated, containing the final sorted data.

 ## Final Notes
-- Ensure proper **network configuration** between machines before running the system.
+- Ensure proper network SSH configuration between machines before running the system.
-- Use **real-time logging** to monitor the execution process.
-- The system can be **scaled** by adding more machines, but performance gains may diminish due to overhead.
+- The system can be scaled by adding more machines, but performance gains may diminish due to overhead.